PratikChakraborty10/MineSweeperKt/README.md

 	    }

             override fun onClearMine(mineView: MineView) {
 	    	//This will be triggered on clearing a block.
-It will also pass the cleared block's view.
+		//It will also pass the cleared block's view.
 	    }

             override fun onGameTimerTick(totalSeconds: Int) {
 	    	//This will be triggered each second passes during game time.
-You can get the total seconds from totalSeconds parameter.
+		//You can get the total seconds from totalSeconds parameter.
 	    }

             override fun onLeftMineCountChangedBasedOnFlags(leftMinesBasedOnFlagsCount: Int) {
 		//This will be triggered whenever a block is flagged.
-It will give you the amount of mines left based on the flags on the      	map.
-However it's only assumption, it doesn't mean that flag locations are correct.
+		//It will give you the amount of mines left based on the flags on the map.
+		//However it's only assumption, it doesn't mean that flag locations are correct.
 	    }
 }
 ```
 Step 3.
 Set customizations from a set of rules.
 ```
-mskView.resourceUnclearedMine
-mskView.resourceClearedMine
-mskView.resourceFlag
-mskView.resourceMineBomb
-mskView.resourceMineExplosionSound
-mskView.resourceFlaggingSound
-mskView.playSoundOnMineExplosion
-mskView.playSoundOnFlagging
-mskView.vibrateOnFlag
-mskView.vibrateOnExplosion
-mskView.vibrateDurationOnFlag
-mskView.vibrateDurationOnExplosion
-mskView.forceDrawingSquareBlocks
-mskView.mineCount
-mskView.locked
+mskView.resourceUnclearedMine = //Drawable resource - Sets the image of block's uncleared state. mskView.resourceClearedMine = //Drawable resource - Sets the image of block's cleared state. mskView.resourceFlag = //Drawable resource - Sets the image of block's flagged state. mskView.resourceMineBomb = //Drawable resource - Sets the image of block's exploded state. mskView.resourceMineExplosionSound = //Raw resource - Sets the sound of mine explosion. mskView.resourceFlaggingSound = //Raw resource - Sets the sound of flagging. mskView.playSoundOnMineExplosion = //Boolean - Turns off/on sound on mine explosion. mskView.playSoundOnFlagging = //Boolean - Turns off/on sound on flagging. mskView.vibrateOnFlag = //Boolean - Turns off/on vibration on flagging.
+mskView.vibrateOnExplosion = //Boolean - Turns off/on vibration on mine explosion.
+mskView.vibrateDurationOnFlag = 500 //Integer - Sets the vibrate duration on flagging.
+mskView.vibrateDurationOnExplosion = 500 //Integer - Sets the vibrate duration on mine explosion.
+mskView.forceDrawingSquareBlocks = false //Boolean - Forces msk view to draw only square blocks. mskView.mineCount = 24 //Integer - Sets the minecount.
+You should set this before initializing the msk view. mskView.locked = false //Boolean - Changes the game state to playable or not. mskView.moves = 0 //Int - This value is the current total moves of the player.
 ```

 Step 3.
 Initialize the view.
 Width and height are how many blocks should be created horizontally and vertically.
 Third parameter determines whether user might find a mine on the first cleared block or not.
 If set to false, there is no way to find a mine on first block.